rockkid777/AssetMaker/README.md

 Simple iOS image asset maker for MacOS

 ## Usage
-1. Select a png file
+1. Select a png file (the program assumes that the selected file is @3x resolution)
 2. Services->AssetMaker
 3. Grab your fresh asset images from the Assets folder.